4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

 ## Version 1.7.5
-- Added option under PowerShell for staged loading of https://github.com/Sh3lldon/FullBypass.
--- This has embedded Full AMSI Bypass and Constrained Language Mode bypass -- SSL option is not working atm.
+- Added option under PowerShell for staged loading of a Constrained Language Mode bypass using msbuild.exe -- SSL option is not working atm.

 ## Version 1.7.4